 - Urban SNAP-Ed works with limited-resource families and individuals throughout Alabama’s urban areas.

 Urban SNAP-Ed utilizes nutrition curriculums specifically for youth, adults or senior audiences in group settings within communities.
 Classes are presented in an 8-10 lesson series with hands-on and interactive activities.

 Urban SNAP-Ed Participants will learn how to:

-- Make wise food choices
+- Make healthy food choices

-The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to people with low incomes.
+USDA SNAP – The United States Department of Agriculture Supplemental Nutrition Assistance Program provides nutrition assistance to people with low incomes.
 It can help you buy nutritious foods for a better diet.
-To find out more, call 1-800-221-5689or visit www.fns.usda.gov/snap
+To find out more, call 1-800-221-5689 or visit www.fns.usda.gov/snap

 This material was funded by USDA’s SNAP Program.
 This institution is an equal opportunity provider and employer.

 State Office – Alabama A&M University